 According to a recent independent study on UCC usage, research shows that only 19% of the organisations surveyed use video on a daily or regular basis.
 However, it was found that over 60% of respondents considered it an important and necessary element in carrying out their jobs.

-While exploring the obvious benefits and advantages of video monitoring and video conferencing, there are certain challenges.
+While exploring the obvious benefits and advantages of video and voice monitoring and video conferencing, there are certain challenges.

 One of the major issues, according to end-user feedback is that video conferencing technology can be somewhat unreliable.
 The most commonly reported problems include:

 - A frozen screen